 The end of 8th grade couldn’t come fast enough.
-It did not end on a very good note.
-The girls were maturing far faster than I was.
-I was one of two kids who couldn’t go on the end of year school trip, for reasons I have still yet to know from my mom.
-I was a good student, taking advanced classes, staying out of trouble, but constantly being disallowed things going to concerts, sleepovers and spending 4 days with my friends away from my parents under chaperoned care.
-That June I needed to fall into the Summer and forget my feelings of loserdom.
-I just wanted hang out on the couch and watch MTV all day long, to only move when the ice cream man drove into our cul-de-sac.
-Those were days that Supertramp’s Cannonball seemed to be on every morning and I watch it feeling like that caveman searching for new life.
+Unfortunately, it did not end on a very good note.
+The girls were maturing far quicker than I was.
+I was one of two kids who couldn’t go on the end-of-year school trip for reasons I have still yet to know from my mom.
+I was a good student, taking advanced classes, staying out of trouble, but constantly being disallowed things going to concerts, sleepovers, and spending 4 days with my friends away from my parents under chaperoned care.
+That June, I needed to fall into the Summer and forget my feelings of loserdom.
+I just wanted to hang out on the couch and watch MTV all day long, to only move when the ice cream man drove into our cul-de-sac.
+Those were days that Supertramp’s Cannonball seemed to be on every morning, and I’d watch it feeling like that caveman searching for new life.

-The way USDAN is set up is that you take a major and a minor, sort of like college.
-One year I majored in Orchestra, which meant private viola lessons with a few kids and then a session of full orchestra.
-Then I could minor in Recreation, which I meant could just play tons of games for an hour or so a day.
-Because of this scholarship I had to Double Major in Chorus & Orchestra.
+The setup of USDAN is such that you take a major and a minor, sort of like college.
+One year I majored in Orchestra, which meant private viola lessons with a few kids and then an entire orchestra session.
+Then I could minor in Recreation, which meant that I could just play tons of games for an hour or so a day.
+Because of this scholarship, I had to Double Major in Chorus & Orchestra.
 There was also a session of pool time in their outdoor lap & diving pool.
-If you tested out of lessons, you could just hang out and play card games, which is where I learned War and Bullshit.
+If you tested out of lessons, you could just hang out and play card games, where I learned War and Bullshit.

-In the middle of the day you had a lunch session and an amphitheater session where they have different scheduled performers each day.
-I almost always skipped that and regret I never took that more serious, as I probably missed lots of good shows.
-Then when the final session of the day wrapped there would be boxes of ice cream to hand to everyone.
-I made it my mission to figure out new ways to swipe a box Good Humor strawberry shortcakes off of those golf carts as they rolled by.
+In the middle of the day, you had a lunch session and an amphitheater session with different scheduled performers each day.
+I almost always skipped that and regret I never took that more seriously, as I probably missed many good shows.
+Then when the final session of the day wrapped, there would be boxes of ice cream to hand to everyone.
+So I made it my mission to figure out new ways to swipe a box of Good Humor strawberry shortcakes off of those golf carts as they rolled by.

-To my surprise a friend of mine from school, Edwin, was going to camp as well.
-Each morning I’d wait for his bus to pull up and we’d walk along with his cousin, Jimmy to our first session.
-Most days we’d meet up for lunch and then skip assembly by getting lost in the woods.
+To my surprise, a friend of mine from school, Edwin, was going to camp as well.
+So each morning, I’d wait for his bus to pull up, and we’d walk along with his cousin, Jimmy, to our first session.
+Most days, we’d meet up for lunch and then skip assembly by getting lost in the woods.
 And we talked about videos – how funny David Lee Roth was, was it cool to like Wham!?, and how weird and sad was that 19 song?
-[In retrospect, he wasn’t, it was and yes it still is.]
+[In retrospect, he wasn’t, it was, and yes, it still is.]

-There was also was a new band from Boston called Til Tuesday, with a female lead singer (back then, still rare) who looked and sounded way cooler than me & Edwin would ever know.
-It takes me back to those early days of camp. as the air begins heating up and the sun dappling those those high treetops.
-To this day I am still an Aimee Mann fan, but as I think about Voices Carry today, I’m amazed that a song that seemed catchy and mysterious now sounds like prescient and disturbing.
+There was also was a new band from Boston called Til Tuesday, with a female lead singer (back then, still rare) who looked and sounded way cooler than Edwin & I would ever know.
+Listening to their debut album takes me back to those early days of camp, as the air begins heating up, the sun dappling through those high treetops.
+To this day, I am still an Aimee Mann fan, but as I think about Voices Carry today, I’m amazed that a song that seemed catchy and mysterious now sounds prescient and disturbing.